 Effective communication is the foundation of a successful handover.
 Without regular updates and open communication channels, critical details can be missed, and the process can break down.
 This issue often arises when teams assume that everyone is on the same page, but without ongoing, structured communication, misunderstandings can occur.

 How to Avoid It: Establish regular communication channels between both the outgoing and incoming teams.
-Regular meetings and updates should be scheduled throughout the handover period, and the use of project management tools like Trello, Jira, or Asana can help keep everyone aligned.
-In a case where a CRM system was being handed over to a new team, weekly progress meetings helped ensure all stakeholders were updated on the status of the handover, and any emerging issues were addressed promptly.
+Schedule regular meetings and updates throughout the handover period, and use project management tools like Trello, Jira, or Asana to keep everyone aligned.
+In one case, when a team handed over a CRM system to a new group, they held weekly progress meetings to update all stakeholders on the handover status and to address emerging issues promptly.

 Failure to Plan for Post-Handover Support